- Apply Now

 C. Dissertation Proposal Examination

 After successful completion of the comprehensive (preliminary) examination, the student prepares a written proposal for the dissertation research project.
 This proposal has the format of a grant application, including information on the background and significance of the project, a detailed research plan, and any preliminary results that the student has generated that indicate the feasibility of the project.
 This written proposal is orally defended before a dissertation proposal examination committee.
-This committee does not include the student’s thesis advisor, but is selected by the student in conjunction with his or her advisor and program director.
+This committee does not include the student’s dissertation advisor, but is selected by the student in conjunction with his or her advisor and program director.
 The dissertation proposal defense should occur during the fifth semester of graduate study.
 Generally, the faculty who participate in a student’s proposal examination committee then join with the advisor to form the student’s dissertation advisory committee.

 D. Advancement to Candidacy